 It doesn’t get much cuter than tiny ice cream stickers.

 To decorate the ice cream spoons, I peeled off a sticker and stuck it right on the end of the spoon.

 Line the ice cream stickers up in a row on the cups, scatter them all over, or let each party guest get in on the fun and decorate their own cup.

-I’m so in love with my new Cricut Explore Air™ 2 machine and can’t wait to use it even more!
+I’m so in love with my Cricut Explore Air™ 2 machine and can’t wait to use it even more!

-More Cricut Tutorials:
+More Helpful Cricut Tutorials: